AdobeDocs/analytics.en/help/implement/vars/plugins/getvalonce.md

 ## Version History

 ### 2.0

-* Point Release (recompiled, smaller code size)
+* Point release (recompiled, smaller code size).

 ### 1.1

-* Added the option to choose minutes or days for the expiration via the 't' parameter'.
+* Added the option to choose minutes or days for the expiration via the `t` parameter.
-* Corrected the scope of the k variable used to restrict it to the plug-in only. (to prevent possible interaction with other js code on the customer’s page).
+* Corrected the scope of the `k` variable used to restrict it to the plug-in only.
+This change prevents possible interference with other code on the page.